avimanyu786/TrajectoryMergeAssist/paper/paper.md

 ### Steps to use TrajectoryMergeAssist

-1. The "TMA.py" file has to be present in a directory containing the following required input files and trajectories:
+1. The "TMA.py" or "TMA_PY3.py" file has to be present in a directory containing the following required input files and trajectories:

     a.
 The "-out.cms" file